On the canonical bundle formula in positive characteristic: The canonical bundle formula

-\subsection{The canonical bundle formula in dimension $3$}
+\subsection{The canonical bundle formula in dimension \texorpdfstring{$3$}{}}

-For threefolds over perfect fields of characteristic $p>5$, the LMMP and existence of log resolutions are known to hold, so our results hold unconditionally.
+For threefolds over algebraically closed fields of characteristic $p>5$, the LMMP, inversion of adjunction and existence of log resolutions are known to hold, so our results hold unconditionally.

-\begin{corollary} Let $f\colon X \rightarrow Z$ be a fibration from a normal projective variety $X$ of dimension $3$ onto a curve $Z$ and $(X/Z, B)$ a GGLC pair associated with it over a perfect field of characteristic $p>5$.
+\begin{corollary} Let $f\colon X \rightarrow Z$ be a fibration from a normal projective variety $X$ of dimension $3$ onto a normal projective curve $Z$ over an algebraically closed field of characteristic $p>5$, and $(X/Z, B)$ a GGLC pair associated with it such that $B \geq 0$ and $(X,B)$ is log canonical.
+Moreover, if $\eta$ is the generic point of $Z$, assume that $X_{\eta}$ is $\Q$-factorial and $(X_{\eta}, B_{\eta})$ is dlt.
 Let $B$ be an effective $\Q$-divisor on $X$ such that $(X,B)$ is a log canonical pair.
 Suppose that $K_X+B$ is $f$-nef.
-Then, there exist a pair $(Y, C)$ satisfying property $(\ast)$ and a commutative diagram
+Then, there exist a pair $(Y, C)$ which satisfies {Property $(\ast)$}, with $C \geq 0$, and a commutative diagram